 Win team fights with proper positioning, target priority, and ability timing

 Every role has a specific spot in team fights.
 Understanding where to stand relative to your team is the foundation of winning 5v5s.
 Tanks and fighters form the front line.
 Their job is to initiate, absorb the initial burst and CC, and create space for damage dealers.
 Tanks like Tigreal, Atlas, and Khufra should be first into fog of war and first to engage.
 They want multi-hero CC to set up their team's damage.
-Fighters like Yu Zhong, Paquito, and Esmeralda sit slightly behind the tank, ready to dive the enemy backline or peel for their own carries.
+Fighters like Chou, Yu Zhong, and Fredrinn sit slightly behind the tank, ready to dive the enemy backline or peel for their own carries.
 Mages sit in mid-range, behind the frontline but within casting range.
-Heroes like Pharsa, Yve, and Cecilion have huge zone control and can deal devastating damage from safety.
+Heroes like Kadita, Kagura, and Cecilion have huge zone control and can deal devastating damage from safety.
 The key is patience.
 Wait for the enemy to commit before dropping your full combo.
 Marksmen and supports stay in the backline.
 The marksman must never be the first person in the fight.
 Their job is to auto-attack the closest safe target while the frontline creates space.
 Supports stay near the marksman, ready to heal, shield, or peel.
 If the marksman dies early, you almost always lose the fight.
 Assassins have the most flexible positioning.
 They flank from the side or wait in fog for the perfect moment to dive the enemy carry.

 Master minimap reading, enemy tracking, and vision control to dominate every match

 The minimap is the most powerful tool in MLBB, yet most players barely look at it.
 Developing the habit of checking it every few seconds is the single biggest improvement most players can make.
 Think of it like checking your mirrors while driving.
 You do it constantly, not just when you sense danger.
 Create a rhythm: last-hit a minion, glance at the minimap, last-hit, glance.
 Within a few games of practicing this, it becomes automatic.
 What should you look for?
 First, count enemy icons.
 If all five are visible, you're safe.
 If only three are showing, two enemies are in fog and could be anywhere, including behind you in a bush.
 Second, watch for patterns.
 If the enemy jungler was last seen top side 20 seconds ago, they could now be near bottom.
 Third, track unattended waves.
 If enemy minions are pushing without anyone farming them, that laner is rotating.
 Pay attention to teammate health bars at the top of the screen.
 If someone's HP suddenly drops, they're fighting and might need help.
 A quick rotation to assist can turn a gank into a counter-kill.
+One often-overlooked indicator is the crossed-eye icon.
+When you enter a bush, this icon appears above your hero to confirm you are hidden.
+If you step into a bush and the icon does not appear, an enemy is inside that bush or a connected bush nearby.
+Recognizing this instantly can save your life.

 Maximize your marksman potential with farming efficiency, positioning, and power spikes